Using viability appraisals in planning

 If these discussions take place once as application has already been submitted, feedback will be in written form.
 It is for the applicant to satisfactorily demonstrate that the scheme is unviable.
 Incomplete, inaccurate or confusing information is unlikely to be able to do this.

-Your appraisal will then be reviewed by the District Valuer, or other external consultant commissioned by the Council.
+Your appraisal will then be reviewed internally by a suitably qualified (MRICS) officer, or an external consultant commissioned by the Council.
 This will be at the applicant’s expense.

 Please note that the Viability Appraisal will be publically available for everybody to view on our website.